thinkjs/en.thinkjs.org/3.0/config.md

 ### Dynamic Set Config

-Sometimes we need to dynamicly set config, like configurations store in database, we can load them on application start and set them.
+Sometimes we need to dynamically set config, like configurations store in database, we can load them on application start and set them.
-Framework provie dynamic way of set configurations, by using `think.config(key, value)`:
+The Framework provides a dynamic way of set configurations, by using `think.config(key, value)`:

 ```
 // src/bootstrap/worker.js